riju/faceDetection/explainer.md

 partially outside of the visible image.
 A `Point2D` is interpreted to represent a pixel position in a normalized square space.
-The origin of coordinates {x,y} = {0.0, 0.0} represents the upper leftmost corner whereas the {x,y} = {1.0, 1.0} represents the lower rightmost corner: the x coordinate (columns) increases rightwards and the y coordinate (rows) increases downwards.
+The origin of coordinates {x,y} = {0.0, 0.0} represents the upper leftmost corner whereas the {x,y} = {1.0, 1.0} represents the lower rightmost corner relative to the rendered frame: the x coordinate (columns) increases rightwards and the y coordinate (rows) increases downwards.

 The constraint `faceDetectionMode` is used by applications to describe the level of facial data that they need.
 At the lowest enabled level, `presence` will return the sequence of `DetectedFace`, but the `contour` and `landmarks` sequences will be empty.
 When `faceDetectionMode` is `contour`, arbitrary number of points around the faces will be returned but no landmarks.
 An user agent might return only four contour points corresponding to face bounding box.
 If a Web application needs only maximum of four contour points (bounding box), it can set `faceDetectionMode` to `bounding-box` which limits number of contour points to four, residing at the corners of a rectangle around the detected faces.